 Feel free to copy the questions above into the emails you send reviewers about the of feedback you want.

-This article was inspired by Casey Watts, author of Debugging Your Brain, and Andrea Goulet, author of the forthcoming book, Empathy Driven Software Development.
+Inspiration for these ideas came from Casey Watts, author of Debugging Your Brain, and Andrea Goulet, author of the forthcoming book, Empathy Driven Software Development.
 Casey and Andrea brainstormed the three levels of review and came up with the forerunners of the questions.
 I participated in the brainstorming about possible reviewers.
 Casey and Andrea gave me permission to use their questions as a jumping off point.